iamasink/webpage/content/blog/2024-12-03-1_bluesky-custom-feed.md

 # errors i got
 > Hmm, the feed server appears to be misconfigured.
 Please let the feed owner know about this issue.
-Message from server: invalid feed generator service details in did document:did:plc:txdeqi6p3r4hdz4ppa7bj5zh
+> Message from server: invalid feed generator service details in did document:did:plc:txdeqi6p3r4hdz4ppa7bj5zh

 im pretty sure this error was because i tried using the FEEDGEN_SERVICE_DID and setting it to my account id?

 > Hmm, the feed server appears to be misconfigured.
 Please let the feed owner know about this issue.
-Message from server: invalid feed generator service
+> Message from server: invalid feed generator service

+probably same as last error?

+> Hmm, some kind of issue occurred when contacting the feed server.
+Please let the feed owner know about this issue.
+> Message from server: Unsupported algorithm

-i think it was from having a different shortname for the published feed as to my shortname in the argos file
+ from having a different shortname for the published feed as to the shortname in the argos file

+ or if while testing the manual url, you get this
+` {"error":"UnsupportedAlgorithm","message":"Unsupported algorithm"}`
+  its from having the wrong DID or feed url, basically any part past `feed=` being wrong causes this i think.

-[^1]: shortname - i think this is also referred to as the *record name*, but i will just refer to it as shortname. its what shows up in the url if you click on the published feed on your profile, eg in `https://bsky.app/profile/iamas.ink/feed/test2`, the last bit.
+[^1]: shortname - i think this is also referred to as the *record name*, but i will just refer to it as shortname. its what shows up in the url if you click on the published feed on your profile, eg in `https://bsky.app/profile/iamas.ink/feed/test2`, its `test2`